yetanotherco/aligned-layer/docs/0_internal/2_deploy_contracts.md

 For example, if you are using a Multisig for the `upgrader` permission, you need to set the Multisig address in the `upgrader` field.

-Then run the following command:

 ### Deploy the contracts

+Once you have configured the `.env` and `DEPLOY_CONFIG_PATH` files, you can run the following command:

 ```bash
 make deploy_aligned_contracts